 - In Knight and Day, June accidentally impales an assassin with a knife, followed by the assassin pulling it out of himself to attack June with.

-- In Pirates of the Caribbean, Barbosa does this with the knife Elizabeth used on him.
+- In Pirates of the Caribbean: The Curse of the Black Pearl, Barbosa does this with the knife Elizabeth used on him.
 Also doubles as The Reveal of the Black Pearl's curse.
 He then does this again at the end of the movie.
 This is The Reveal for the fact that Jack is now cursed.

-- In Terminator 2: Judgment Day, the T-1000 takes a large metal pole and impales the T-800 through the back and leaves.
+- The T-1000 takes a large metal pole and impales the T-800 through the back and leaves.
 A few minutes later, the T-800 reroutes its power to an auxillary battery pulls out the pole and goes after the T-1000.
 Justified as he's, you know, a robot.

 - The T-1000 had the metal pole through use of this trope also; he acquired it when the T-800 smashed it into him.